Vans: Middle history

 The original Vans skateboard logo was designed in Costa Mesa, California, in the 1970s by Mark Van Doren, son of then-President and co-owner James Van Doren, at age 13; Mark's design was a stencil, allowing the logo to be spray-painted onto his skateboards.
 The design was incorporated into the heel tab on Style 95, an early Vans skateboard shoe.
-Mark's interest in skateboarding is what led Vans to manufacture skateboarding shoes.

 In 1976, Vans began using its "Off The Wall" motto, a slang phrase used by skateboarders while doing tricks in empty pools.
 Around this time, Vans released its Vans Side-stripe and Vans #36, also known as the "Old Skool" design.

 In 1984, facing heavy competition and a market flooded with Vans counterfeits, Vans lowered its prices and eventually filed for bankruptcy protection.
 In 1988, Van Doren and Lee sold the company to banking firm McCown De Leeuw & Co. for US$74.4 million.
 In 1989, many Vans counterfeiters were apprehended by the U.S. and Mexican governments and ordered to cease production.

 By 1991, the company's shoes were highly desired due to high demand and low supply.
 The company expanded internationally; released new models, including snowboard shoes; and was renamed Vans, Inc. to reflect its customers calling the shoes "Vans" for short.
 The same year, Vans went public at US$14 per share on NASDAQ.

 Recent history

 In 2004, Vans merged with North Carolina–based VF Corporation.
 In 2016, in celebration of its 50th anniversary, Vans released a new logo and launched a campaign to target a wider audience.
 In 2022, Vans launched the new VR3 product line where 30% of the product is renewable, recycled or regenerative.
 VF Corporation will expand the VR3 product collection to more footwear and apparel categories.

-In August 2025, Vans appointed singer-songwriter SZA as its first‑ever Artistic Director in a multi‑year creative partnership.